XPath Expression Evaluation

 On this page:

-Evaluating XPath expressions in IntelliJ IDEA has two main purposes: Testing XPath expressions that are to be used in program code or XSLT scripts, and making structured queries against XML documents.
-The Evaluate XPath action can be invoked either from the editor context menu, the main Search Menu or the main toolbar by clicking the action's icon .
+Evaluating XPath expressions in IntelliJ IDEA has two main purposes: testing XPath expressions that are to be used in program code or XSLT scripts, and making structured queries against XML documents.
+The Evaluate XPath action can be invoked either from the editor context menu or from the main menu ( ).
+In either case, the Evaluate XPath Expression dialog box opens.

 Some error checks and XPath inspections also provide Quick Fixes for detected problems, e.g. the possibility to map an unresolved namespace-prefix to a URI by intention.